fmezou/lappupdate/docs/lappdeploy_user_guide/postinstall.rst

 Description
 -----------
 This optional script is a `hook script` called when `lappdeploy` script ended an installation.
-See `Usage description syntax` for details about used syntax.
+See `about_usage-syntax` for details about used syntax.

 When ``__postinstall__`` is called the installation package execution ended.
 Thus this hook is designed to host yours additional post installation tasks